17-Year Data Collection

 The Participant Information Sheets in HOME and sent via email, provide detailed information about this part of the study.
 Please read them thoroughly and talk to people around you to help you make decisions about this part of the study.

-The 17 Year questionnaire will ask you questions about lots of parts of your life, including: experiences at home and school, your friendships and other important relationships, connection to culture and your community.
-You will also be asked about your health and well-being.
+The 17-Year questionnaire will ask you questions about lots of parts of your life, including: experiences at home and school, your friendships and other important relationships, connection to culture and your community.
+You will also be asked about your health and wellbeing.

 Main caregiver consent & questionnaire